Mercenary (video game): Reception

 Mercenary received strong positive reviews from gaming magazines across all platforms, with the original Mercenary receiving a Gold Medal from Zzap!64 magazine.
 RUN reviewer Bob Sodaro noted the replay value of Mercenary for the Commodore 64, writing: "Prior to marking up the maps [included with the game], you should make a number of photocopies so you'll have clean copies when playing subsequent adventures".
 Antic also advised making copies of the map and taking notes.
-It described the game's size and Atari 8-bit version's graphics as "awesome", but warned that a color display was required.
+It described the game's size and Atari 8-bit version's graphics as "awesome", but warned that a colour display was required.
 The magazine concluded that "Mercenary's video effects make it a good game overall.
 But if you aren't in the right place to pick up the clues, you'll get nowhere".

 The ZX Spectrum version of Mercenary was voted number 15 in the Your Sinclair Readers' Top 100 Games of All Time.
-In 1996, GamesMaster ranked the Commodore 64 version 33rd on their "Top 100 Games of All Time."
+In 1993, Commodore Force ranked the game at number six on its list of the top 100 Commodore 64 games.
+In 1996, GamesMaster ranked the Commodore 64 version 33rd on their "Top 100 Games of All Time".

+Steve Jarratt, editor of Edge, listed Mercenary as one of his favorite games of all time and the game was ranked 67th in the magazine's list of top 100 games in 2000.